Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations: Submanifolds from hyperelliptic Lefschetz fibrations

 \subsection{Gluing local models}

 Now that we have constructed local models, we shall glue them together according to the information about a given hyperelliptic Lefschetz fibration $f \colon M \rightarrow S^2$ of genus $g \geq 2$ or a non-trivial Lefschetz fibration of genus $1$.
 Our construction can be thought as a relative version of Siebert and Tian's construction \cite[Section 1]{ST}.
-Suppose that $\Critv(f)=\{b_1, \ldots, b_k\}$.
+Suppose that

 We may assume that $b_j$'s are the $k$-th roots of $1/2$, i.e. $b_j=(e^{2\pi i j}/2)^{1/k}$.
 Divide the base space $S^2$ of $f$ into two disks one of which, say $D_{+}$, contains the all critical values and over the other one of which, say $D_{-}$, the fibration $f$ is trivialized; hence the essential topological information of $f$ is condensed over $D_{+}$.
 In what follows, we will construct a singular space in $D_{+} \times \CP^2$ by gluing local models given in the previous subsection, and then extend it over the whole of a certain $\CP^2$-bundle over $S^2$.
 Finally, blow-ups as in Section \ref{section: resolution} will yield the desired embedded submanifold diffeomorphic to a blow-up of $M$.